-- Policy 12.1: Inspect and monitor the construction and installation of all new stormwater facilities and require that such facilities be surveyed to create as-built drawings. - Policy 12.2: Require developers to provide a minimum one-year guarantee that stormwater management facilities are properly installed, maintained and functioning. - Policy 12.3: Inspect and maintain City stormwater facilities, with minimum inspection and maintenance responsibilities as follows: - Maintenance activities include but are not limited to removal of floating material, clearing of blocked inlets, pipes or structures, street sweeping to remove debris and litter, repairing eroded ground, reestablishing ground cover and dredging sediment from ponds. - 2.
-The City will inspect stormwater management facilities after major precipitation events and in response to complaints or input from the public or other government agencies.
-Certain facilities will be inspected more frequently as warranted. - The City will keep records of inspections and maintenance including dates, observations and actions taken. - 4.
+- Policy 12.1: Inspect and monitor the construction and installation of all new stormwater facilities and require that such facilities be surveyed to create as-built drawings. - Policy 12.2: Require developers to provide a minimum one-year guarantee that stormwater management facilities are properly installed, maintained and functioning. - Policy 12.3: Inspect and maintain City stormwater facilities, with minimum inspection and maintenance responsibilities as follows: - Maintenance activities include but are not limited to removal of floating material, clearing of blocked inlets, pipes or structures, street sweeping to remove debris and litter, repairing eroded ground, reestablishing ground cover and dredging sediment from ponds.

+- 2. The City will inspect stormwater management facilities after major precipitation events and in response to complaints or input from the public or other government agencies.
+Certain facilities will be inspected more frequently as warranted. - 3.
+The City will keep records of inspections and maintenance including dates, observations and actions taken. - 4.
 For stormwater retention basins receiving direct runoff from an area that has been disturbed for development, the City will complete visual inspection and determination of storage volume at least annually for five years from the end of construction.
-For other

-- basins, visual inspection will be completed annually, and determination of storage volume will be completed at least every five years.
+For other basins, visual inspection will be completed annually, and determination of storage volume will be completed at least every five years.
 If the basin is designed with a forebay, the storage volume will be determined for the forebay only, unless it is found to be reduced by 50 percent.
 When basin storage volume has been reduced by 50 percent, within one year of inspection the sediment will be removed from the basin to restore the original volume, and vegetation will be restored in disturbed areas. - 5.
-The City will inspect grit chambers, sump catch basins, sump manholes, inlet and outlet structures, culverts and other stormwater management facilities that are not functioning as designed according to the maintenance frequencies in the City's SWPPP. - Policy 12.4: Provide stream maintenance and repairs when the maintenance and repair work is primarily aesthetic in nature. - Policy 12.5: Where other stormwater management structure standards are specified by the SCWMC or BCWMC, the City will help to enforce SCWMC or BCWMC standards.
+The City will inspect grit chambers, sump catch basins, sump manholes, inlet and outlet structures, culverts and other stormwater management facilities that are not functioning as designed according to the maintenance frequencies in the City's SWPPP. - Policy 12.4: Provide stream maintenance and repairs when the maintenance and repair work is primarily aesthetic in nature. - Policy 12.5: Where other stormwater management structure monitoring and maintenance standards are specified by the SCWMC or BCWMC, the City will require SCWMC or BCWMC standards be followed.
+For more details, refer to Section B.2 of the BCWMC Requirements for Improvements and Development Proposals.